 Many seeds should be started 6-8 weeks before the last frost, others 12-14 weeks.
 Be cautious about starting them too soon.
 Seedlings that spend too much time indoors may end up weak and spindly.
 Not all seeds should be started indoors.
 Check for the recommendation “sow directly into the garden” on the seed package.
 Flowers such as clarkia, columbine, California poppies, sunflowers, nasturtiums and others will do better if they are sowed directly in the ground.
 The same holds true for lettuces and spinach, which grows quickly and can handle some cold weather.

 How to Sow

 Start with clean containers that have good drainage.
-Almost anything can be used as a seed starting container: egg cartons, yogurt containers with holes drilled in the bottom, commercial seed starting trays, milk cartons, or whatever else you find laying around the house.
+Almost anything can be used as a container: egg cartons, yogurt containers with holes drilled in the bottom, commercial seed starting trays, milk cartons, or whatever else you find lying around the house.
 Used pots or anything that might carry fungus or disease can be washed with a solution of 1 part bleach to 10 parts water.

 Simple Mix: Add 1 part loam and 1 part perlite or clean sand to 1 part moist peat or leaf mold.

 Cornell Mix: Mix together 4 quarts of shredded sphagnum or peat moss, 2 teaspoons of ground limestone and 4 tablespoons of an organic 5-10-10 fertilizer.

 Loosen and dampen the soil before putting it into the containers to ensure moisture uniformity.
 Water the soil a bit more once it is in the containers until it is about as wet as a damp sponge.